haaksmash/flowhub/README.rst

      - Branch hotfix/0.3.1 removed
      - Checked out branch develop

-If Suzy had a release branch at the time, the hotfix would have been merged into that instead of her trunk; the bug would have been killed in trunk when the release was published.
+If Suzy had been running a release branch at the time, the hotfix would have been merged into that instead of her trunk; the bug would have been killed in trunk when the release was published.